Safety and Training

 Safety at CERN

 Please read the email message from Mike Tuts and Howard Gordon to all U.S. ATLAS collaborators on April 20, 2006, regarding safety at CERN.
-Their attachment is here.
+Their recommendation has since then been updated with the current (as of Jan 2009) version here.

 | ATLAS at SLAC | SLAC | ATLAS